OpenSecuritySummit/oss2018/content/outcomes/tracks/OWASP-Projects/working-sessions/security-buttons.md

 - A teams effort in security is visible and therefore measureable
 - Teams are able to compare each others achievements, especially with different skill levels (e.g. XSS Basics and XSS Advanced events)
 - Security Champions are able to get some kind of certification
-- Helping to engange others on the topics of security
+- Helping to engage others on the topics of security

 #### Legal and Technical Considerations: